jumartin/Calendar/README.md

 3. If you want to use a custom event cell, subclass `MGCEventView` or `MGCStandardEventView` and register the class with the day / month planner view.

-See the demo project to get an idea of how to use the library and check the [documentation](http://cocoadocs.org/docsets/CalendarLib/)

 ## License

 CalendarLib is available under the MIT license.
 See the LICENSE file.